Doane-CCLA/docs/using-the-hpc/examples/cpp.md

 ### Example sbatch Script

-Here is an example sbatch script for running a batch job on a HPC allocation.
+Here is an example sbatch script for running a batch job on an HPC like Onyx.

 ```bash
 #!/bin/bash